sybrew/the-seo-framework/readme.txt

 	* **Note:**
 		* We've updated the description generation callbacks.
 See [this issue](https://github.com/sybrew/the-seo-framework/issues/297) for more information.
 	* **Changed:**
-		/
-		* TODO: Set search and taxonomy keys to unique hashed ones to reduce cache collision.
 		* Notice messages are no longer encapsulated in "strong".
 	* **Fixed:**
-		* When a "timezonestring" can't be forged from WordPress settings (negative manual UTC offset), no more PHP errors are outputted.
+		* When a "time-zone string" can't be forged from WordPress settings (negative manual UTC offset), no more PHP errors are outputted.
 			* This didn't affect the outcome of the timestamps the plugin generated, they were correct regardless.
+	* **Removed:**
+		* `autodescription-meta` support is no longer used.
+It's also no longer introduced on these post types:
+			* post
+			* page
+			* product
+			* forum
+			* topic
+			* jetpack-testimonial
+			* jetpack-portfolio
 	* **Methods notes:**
 		* **Added:**
 			* `get_social_image_url_from_attachment()`